MoatazXI/MoatazXI/README.md

   Hi I'm Moataz Mohammed !
 </h3>

 On a journey to master .NET backend development, my path involves continuous learning and hands-on projects to enhance my skills and knowledge.
-As an IT student, I am passionate about building efficient, scalable applications and i am dedicated to becoming a proficient .NET backend developer.
+I am passionate about building efficient, scalable applications and i am dedicated to becoming a proficient .NET backend developer.

 ### &nbsp;Tech Stack